|Practical realization of the definition of the kilogram

 The mises en pratique are prepared by the relevant

-Consultative Committees, and, after approval by the CIPM, are then published in electronic form here on the BIPM website, where they may be revised more frequently than if they were printed in the SI Brochure.
+Consultative Committees and are then published in electronic form here on the BIPM website, where they may be revised more frequently than if they were printed in the SI Brochure.